Huegoxaga/notes/linux/README.md

       - a wildcard match to include several files at once, `conf/vhosts/*.conf`
       - a directory, rather than a file.
 Apache will read all files in that directory and any subdirectory, `Include /etc/httpd/conf/vhosts/`.
     - `LoadModule` added modules to the Apache server.
+  - `ErrorLog`
+    - set the error log file name and path.
+    - `ErrorLog logs/error_log` Without a leading, it is assumed to be relative to the ServerRoot.
+    - `ErrorLog syslog` apache sends error messages to the syslogd daemon.
+    - `ErrorLog syslog:local0` apache sends error messages to the syslogd daemon with facility ID as `local0`.
+  - `LogLevel`
+    - set log level
+    - `LogLevel notice`
+    - Apache uses the same Error Log Levels as `syslogd`.
+      - `emerg` - A crippling error causing the system to be unusable
+      - `alert` - immediate action is required
+      - `crit` - Apache can usually recover, but an important service or subsystem has failed
+      - `error` - an error has occurred in the content or in a request (useful in content debugging)
+      - `warn` - Apache has recovered from the error and the content was delivered
+      - `notice` - Normal but significant conditions (server starts and stops)
+      - `info` - minor events e.g. all child processes are busy and the server may become overloaded
+      - `debug` - detail the workings of the server, file openings and closings, socket management
+  - `TransferLog`
+    - configure the location of a server or virtual host access information log.
+    - use the default Common Log Format for the access logs.
+  - `LogFormat`
+    - configure custom format using Combined Log format.
+    - Combined Log format is an extension of the Common Log Format (CLF) standard.
+    - The default format can be represent as `LogFormat “%h %l %u %t \”%r\” %>s %b”`
+      - `%h` - host name or IP address of the browser making the request
+      - `%l` - ident identification if available (requires an identd server)
+      - `%u` - the login name as supplied by the user if available
+      - `%t` - the date and time (CERN’s Common Log Format)
+      - `%r` - the first line of the browser request
+      - `%>s` - the status returned to the browser
+      - `%b` - the number of bytes sent in the response
+    - Example: `LogFormat "%h %l %u %t \"%r\" %>s %b \"%{Referer}i\" \"%{User-agent}i\"" combined`
+      - `\` is used to escape `"`.
+      - `combined` is a nickname chosen in the example.
+      - `\n` and `\t` can be used.
+    - The new format needs to output to an alias file.
+  - `CustomLog`
+    - apply an alias for the custom access log
+    - `CustomLog logs/myhost/access_log combined`.

 #### Command